-ECONOMIC CONCEPT MAIN FINDINGS Asymmetric information Asymmetric information An umber of stakeholders highlighted that wheelchair users are not always in a position to determine whether received a sufficiently high-quality service.
-This creates the potential for users to be exploited , particularly we self-fund equipment in the private sector or using a grant from a charity provider. aspects of wheelchair services across CCGs.
+ECONOMIC CONCEPT MAIN FINDINGS \mathfrak{T} Asymmetric information The fragmentation of services across CCGs has led to limited transparency about costs paid for equipment and other aspects of wheelchair services across CCGs.
 We were told that this could result in significant market power for wheelchair manufacturers and limit the ability of CCGs to accurately assess tender processes, particularly for service provision.
 A number of stakeholders highlighted that wheelchair users are not always in a position to determine whether they have received a sufficiently high-quality service.
-This creates the potential for users to be exploited, particularly when opting to Signature Science Scie The gaps in the services offered by the NHS have incentivised the growth of alternative private or charitable sector sources for wheelchair equipment.
+This creates the potential for users to be exploited, particularly when opting to self-fund equipment in the private sector or using a grant from a charity provider. © Incentives The gaps in the services offered by the NHS have incentivised the growth of alternative private or charitable sector sources for wheelchair equipment.
 NHS provision of wheelchair services is seen to have critical gaps (e.g., for powered wheelchairs and high-performance wheelchairs), resulting in unmet demand.
 As a result, wheelchair users have been incentivised to source equipment outside of NHS provision, such as through charitable funding or self-funding.
 As a result, we find evidence to suggest the increased role of the retail sector in the provision of wheelchairs.
 Stakeholders highlighted gaps in the current regulation of wheelchair services: they suggested improvements to the reporting process of equipment faults to the Medicines and Healthcare products Regulatory Agency (MHRA), some stakeholders suggested a need for more rigorous mandated regulation through the Care Quality Commission (CQC) that covers private sector providers, additional regulation for retailers to prevent potential user exploitation, and an independent complaints body where users are able to concerns with services.
 Other stakeholders noted that any regulation of NHS services would first need to recognise the different ways in which services are set up and managed before taking any action.
-We have outlined our recommendations for regulatory changes for wheelchair provision in the following section. ₿ S Market power Stakeholders suggest that the manufacturing of wheelchairs is dominated by a small number of firms, with some smaller manufacturers providing more niche specialised equipment.
+We have outlined our recommendations for regulatory changes for wheelchair provision in the following section. \$ Market power Stakeholders suggest that the manufacturing of wheelchairs is dominated by a small number of firms, with some smaller manufacturers providing more niche specialised equipment.
 We do not find evidence of manufacturers exploiting their position.
 However, this may be due to limited evidence available.
 We do find evidence of users paying a higher unit price for equipment when obtaining in the private retail sector compared to the unit price paid by the NHS.
 The NHS unit price includes only the equipment.
 If an individual receives services directly from a private provider they will be charged for the equipment and assessment.
 The assessment costs are not factored into NHS unit prices.8 We also find potential for certain individuals, particularly those with high needs, to be exploited, particularly when obtaining wheelchair equipment privately through the retail sector.